-Teleprinter - Wikipedia A teleprinter (teletypewriter, teletype or TTY) is an electromechanical device that can be used to send and receive typed messages through various communications channels, in both point-to-point and point-to-multipoint configurations
+Teleprinter - Wikipedia A teleprinter (teletypewriter, teletype or TTY) is an electromechanical device used to send and receive typed messages through various communications channels, in both point-to-point and point-to-multipoint configurations

 Teletype Machines - Columbia University Teletypes in one form or another go back to about 1907 They were used originally as automatic Telegraph and Telegram machines Teletypes reached their familiar mature form in the 1920s and the ASR33 was announced 1962